Skip to content

 1. Version Detection

-• Scans the WordPress.org repository for available versions
+• Scans the WordPress.org repository for available versions of free plugins and themes

 • Checks compatibility with your WordPress version